What is a dental abscess?

 If the underlying tissue is diseased, root canal may be recommended to save the tooth.
 The infected tissue in the centre (canal) of the tooth is removed, the canal is irrigated and then filled with a polymer and sealed with cement.

-Your cat will receive sedation; the veterinarian will lance the abscess, flush it with saline extracts the affected tooth.
+The cat will receive sedation; the veterinarian will lance the abscess, flush it with saline and extract the affected tooth.

 Proper dental hygiene is essential not only in preventing dental abscesses but many other dental problems such as gingivitis and periodontal disease.
 Regularly clean your cat’s teeth with a cat toothbrush and cat toothpaste.
 Do not use human toothpaste on your cat.
 Include in his diet raw chicken necks or legs chopped up cuts of cheap beef; these foods help to clean the teeth.
 Speak to your veterinarian about prescription “oral care” biscuits.
 Regularly check your cat’s mouth for signs of tartar or dental problems.